IngenioCIX/cixtant-public-feed/README.md

 ## License

 The on-chain program, SDK, and API interface are open source (MIT).
 The Signal Economies Framework's calibrated scoring engine (archetype vectors, interaction matrix weights) is proprietary.
 Ingenio CIX retains all rights to the underlying methodology.

+Please visit 'https://ingeniocix.com/` for more information.